Frequently Asked Questions

 What do I need to take with me to a consultation?

+Bring any kind of writing at any stage of completeness or incompleteness.
 Bring your questions, ideas, notes, doodles, and assignment instructions.
-If you have a draft, bring it in hard copy, on a flash drive or bring your laptop.
-Bring writing at any stage of your process.
+If you have a draft, bring it in hard copy, on a flash drive, or on your laptop.

 What services do you provide for graduate students?

-Does the Writing Center help with foreign languages?
+Does the Writing Center help with foreign language writing?

-While we value linguistic diversity and encourage writers to write in many languages, we are not equipped to give language-specific feedback on pieces that are written in languages other than English.
-We suggest checking with the appropriate language program to see what resources they provide for language learners, as foreign language resources are offered through departments at KU.
+While we value linguistic diversity and encourage writers to write in many languages, we are not equipped to give language-specific feedback on writing in languages other than English.
+We suggest checking with the appropriate language program to see what resources they provide for language learners.

-The writing consultants are your peers--graduate and undergraduate students--who have experience working with writers and continue to learn more through staff education workshops.
-These qualified consultants are tutors, not teachers, trained to coach and guide you as you talk with them about your writing.
+KU Writing Center consultants are graduate and undergraduate students who have experience as writers working with writers.
+They continue to learn their craft through staff education workshops.
+These qualified consultants are tutors, not teachers, trained to coach and guide you as you interact with them about your writing.